iterator

 The first matching value will cause iteration to stop, and the number of steps taken to reach the matched value is returned as the result.

-If no match is found then Null is returned.
+If no match is found then null is returned.

 Example